Formal Verification of a Distributed Dynamic Reconfiguration Protocol: Background

 \textit{MongoRaftReconfig}, the protocol verified in this paper, is an extension of \textit{MongoStaticRaft} that allows for dynamic reconfiguration. \textit{MongoRaftReconfig} utilizes a logless approach to managing configuration state and decouples the processing of configuration changes from the main database operation log.
 The full details of \textit{MongoRaftReconfig} are presented in \cite{schultz2021design}, but we provide a high level overview here.
 In \textit{MongoRaftReconfig}, each server of a replica set maintains a single, durable \textit{configuration}, where a configuration is formally defined as a tuple $(m,v,t)$, where $m \in 2^{Server}$ is a subset of all servers, $v \in \mathbb{N}$ is a numeric configuration \textit{version}, and $t \in \mathbb{N}$ is the numeric \textit{term} of the configuration.
 Configurations are totally ordered by their $(version, term)$ pair, where $term$ is compared first, followed by version.
 Servers can install any configuration newer than their own.
 Reconfiguration operations, which can only be processed by primary servers, update a server's local configuration to a new configuration specified by the client.

 Prior to the work presented in this paper, \cite{schultz2021design} presented a formal TLA+ specification of \textit{MongoRaftReconfig}, results from model checking its safety on finite protocol instances, and a manual, prose safety proof.
 There existed, however, no formal inductive invariant or machine checked proof for the safety properties of \textit{MongoRaftReconfig}.
+The formal inductive invariant we present in this paper bears some structural similarity to the manual proof given in \cite{schultz2021design}, but the TLAPS proofs presented in this paper were developed independently, and are not based on the prior, manual proof.